lofar-astron/PyBDSF/doc/source/ug_basics.rst

    :align: center
    :alt: show_fit example output

    Output of ``show_fit``, showing the original image with and without sources, the model image, and the residual (original minus model) image.
-Boundaries of the islands of emission found by PyBDSM are shown in light blue.
+Boundaries of the islands of emission found by PyBDSF are shown in light blue.
 The fitted Gaussians are shown for each island as ellipses (the sizes of which correspond to the FWHMs of the Gaussians).
 Gaussians that have been grouped together into a source are shown with the same color.
 For example, the two red Gaussians of island #1 have been grouped together into one source, and the nine Gaussians of island #0 have been grouped into 4 separate sources.

 .. rubric:: Footnotes
 .. [#f1] http://casa.nrao.edu